rhwood/WMATAUI.swift/README.md

 - macOS 12.0 or newer
 - macOS Catalyst 15.0 or newer
 - tvOS 15.0 or newer
+- visionOS 1.0 or newer
 - watchOS 8.0 or newer

-Note that some font-related methods require macOS 11 or newer.

-This has not been tested on watchOS.
+This has not been funtionally tested on visionOS or watchOS.